ucdavis/hpccf-docs/docs/general/account-requests.md

 ### How long does it take my account to be created

 After accounts, or account changes, are requested, the group owner will need to approve it.
-Once that approval happens, accounts should be live on the cluster within one hour.
+Once that approval happens, accounts and changes should be live on the cluster within one hour.

+### I cannot see the changes (PI sponsor or group membership)

+You will not be able to see any group, or sponsor, changes, until Hippo synchronizes the changes. which only happens on the hour from 8am to 5pm, Monday through Friday.

 ## HPC1 and HPC2